rayflexera/raysite/content/main.md

 ![Ray's Flex logo](/images/logo.png)
 # Introduction to Ray's Flex APIs

-Welcome to the Kittn API!
+Welcome to the Ray's API!
 You can use our API to access Kittn API endpoints, which can get information on various cats, kittens, and breeds in our database.